elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 ## layouts.css (10%)

+This stylesheet will allow you to easily identify the structural elements of your web page.

+In addition to the normal style.css rules:

+- Flex containers should be identified with a border of solid color (ex.: red, green, blue, yellow, purple, etc).
+An example is shown in the figure below.
+- Flex items should be identified with a dashed or dotted border.
+- An item can be a Flex container and item at the same time.
+In this case it will have a colored border that is dashed or dotted.
+- Block level elements / Float elements that are not inside Flex items or containers will have a black solid border.

 ## custom.css (10%)

 This stylesheet will give you the opportunity to come up with your own color and font theme for the webpage, using resources provided.